 It seems that reason somehow uses the illustrations (discussed in the Philebus) to control the parts of the soul without reason.

-In the Timaeus, the gods who fashioned the mortal parts of the soul knew that appetitive part would not understand reasons but would be enticed by "images and appearances" (εἰδώλων καὶ φαντασμάτων).
-(71a.)
+In the Timaeus, the gods who fashioned the mortal parts of the soul knew that appetitive part would not understand reasons but would be enticed by "images and appearances" (εἰδώλων καὶ φαντασμάτων) (71a).
 Consequently, they fashioned the appetitive part of the soul in the body in such a way that thoughts could carried down to it from the intellect.
-This, when appropriate, produces pain and nausea or, alternatively, cheerfulness and serenity.
-(71b-d.)
+This, when appropriate, produces pain and nausea or, alternatively, cheerfulness and serenity (71b-d).
 In the Philebus, in the discussion of pleasures of anticipation, there is an indication of what happens.
-In pleasures of anticipation, when memory supplies the image of replenishment (that provides the object of the desire), the person takes anticipatory pleasure in the expected replenishment.
-(36b.)
-This suggests a way for reason to rule.
-Reason uses the mechanism that underlies anticipatory pleasure and pain to control the parts of the soul without reason.
+In pleasures of anticipation, when memory supplies the image of replenishment (that provides the object of the desire), the person takes anticipatory pleasure in the expected replenishment (36b).
+This suggests a way for reason to rule over the appetite and the spirit.
+The suggestion is that reason can use the mechanism that underlies anticipatory pleasure and pain to control the parts of the soul without reason.

 Consider a compulsive behavior, such as smoking.
-The appetitive part of the soul may form a liking for smoking because it is pleasurable.
-Over time, this liking may become strong.
-If, at some point, reason discovers that smoking is bad, this belief alone may not be enough to prevent the liking in the appetitive part of the soul from issuing in the behavior of smoking.
-Reason, however, can do something more.
-It can form beliefs about and imagine the painful consequences of smoking so that the appetitive part of the soul associates the pain depicted in these images with smoking and thus takes less anticipatory pleasure in smoking.
-Reason, in this way, can use imagination to recalibrate how much the appetite likes smoking.
+The appetitive part of the soul may form a habitual desire to smoke because smoking has been found to be pleasurable.
+Over time, this habit may become very strong.
+If, at some point, reason discovers that smoking is bad, this belief alone may not be enough to prevent the desire in the appetitive part of the soul from moving the person to smoke.
+In this situation, to break the habit, reason form beliefs that imagine the painful consequences of smoking so that the appetitive part of the soul associates the pain depicted in these images with smoking and thus takes less anticipatory pleasure in smoking.
+Reason, in this way, can use imagination to recalibrate how strong the desire to smoke is in the appetite.